EternalRival/decision-making-tool-task/README.md

 ##### Sound

-> Keeping or not keeping the mute state is at your choice and is not evaluated at crosscheck.
+> Keeping or not keeping mute state between sessions is at your choice and is not evaluated on crosscheck.

 1. (+1) Displays a `sound button` within the `WoF` modal window for toggling sound on/off.
 The appearance of this button should clearly indicate its purpose *(contain appropriate text and/or icon. e.g., "sound: on", "sound: off", "🔊", "🔇", etc.)*.
 2. (+4) The `sound button` click must toggle sound on/off.
 3. (+2) The `sound button` appearance must correspond to the current mute state (dynamically). *This means that if the sound is muted, the button shows that it is muted and vice versa.*
 4. (+4) In the wheel rotation state, `sound button` must be temporarily visually disabled or hidden and must not be functioning.
 5. (+4) In the initial and winning states `sound button` returns to its original state and functions as it should.

+## Crosscheck Evaluation

+- Submit app for crosscheck according to [Submission Requirements](#repository-and-submission-requirements).
+- Evaluation is based on [Functional Requirements](#functional-requirements-256).
+- Check on the latest version of the “google chrome” browser.

 ## Crosscheck Penalties